trypromptly/LLMStack/web/docs/getting-started/ui.md

 The Data Sources page allows you to manage your data sources.
 You can upload files, add URLs and connect external data sources to LLMStack.

+## Jobs

+Jobs allows you to trigger your apps or agents with a batch of inputs.
+You can upload a CSV file with inputs and trigger your apps or agents with each input.
+In the jobs page, you can schedule jobs, view the status of each job and download the outputs from each runs.

 ![Data Sources Page](/img/ui/llmstack-datasources.png)

 ## Discover